DUNE/dune-justin/docs/justin-man-page.md

               Alternatively --output-pattern-next-stage  SCOPE:DATASET:PATTERN
-              can be given in which the output file will also be registered in the justIn Database as an unprocessed input file  for  the  next stage  and available for allocation to instances of that stage's script.
+              can be given in which the output file will also be registered in the justIN Database as an unprocessed input file  for  the  next stage  and available for allocation to instances of that stage's script.